bobbin-rs/bobbin-sdk/doc/Goals.md

 packaging and deployment with single-binary application.

 Bobbin does the same by making the problem bigger.
-The goal isn't just to make it possible to program MCUs with rust; embedded programming in Rust needs to be better (much better) than using vendor SDKs, code generation tools, and proprietary IDEs.
+The goal isn't just to make it possible to program MCUs with Rust; embedded programming in Rust needs to be better (much better) than using vendor SDKs, code generation tools, and IDEs.

-## Leverage the type system

-## Provide easy low level access to peripherals

-MCUs are organized the way they are in order to solve problems that MCU vendors have; whether that organization makes sense for the end user is incidental.
-Because of that, the lowest layer should be the simplest and have the least policy; they should map directly to what is available without making judgements on what is and isn't allowed.

-More opinionated layers using Rust's type system to enforce some notion of correctness should be layered on top of these lowest level APIs.